EarthLink: Early years

-EarthLink was founded in July 1994 by Sky Dayton when he was 23 years old.
+EarthLink was founded in July 1994 by Sky Dayton when he was 23 years old and resident in Los Angeles.
 Dayton was convinced of the need for a simple, user-friendly dial-up Internet service provider (ISP) after spending an entire week trying to configure his own computer for Internet access.
-Dayton set up his own network, going to a CompUSA store, purchasing 14.4 Kilobit modems and connecting them all together in Atwater Village, a location he picked because it was the widest possible area to which a local call could be made.
+Dayton set up his own network, going to a CompUSA store, purchasing 14.4 kilobit modems and connecting them all together in Atwater Village, a location he picked because it was the widest possible area to which a local call could be made.
 The company later moved to Pasadena in 1996.

 By 1995, EarthLink offered dial-up service in 98 cities, and was one of the first US ISPs to offer unlimited Internet access for a flat rate.
 In 1996, they began to offer Internet services for businesses, including ISDN and Frame Relay Internet access and web hosting.

 In 1997, Earthlink began to provide 56K dial-up access, doubling the speed of its dial-up service.
 EarthLink also teamed up with Charter Communications to offer high-speed cable Internet access.
 In 1998, they entered partnerships with Sprint, Apple, CompUSA, and other companies that helped it reach 1 million members by the end of the year.

 In 1999, EarthLink launched its TotalCommerce service for small business Web hosting and also became the first ISP to offer nationwide high-speed Internet access via DSL.

 MindSpring merger and other acquisitions

-On February 4, 2000, the company, then based in Pasadena, California, merged with Atlanta-founded MindSpring, making it the second-largest ISP in the U.S., after AOL.
+On February 4, 2000, the company and Atlanta-founded MindSpring merged, making it the second-largest ISP in the U.S., after AOL.
 Later that year, the company launched EarthLink Biz DSL service.
 EarthLink also acquired OneMain.com, a large, rural ISP, and Rural Connections in 2001.

 In 2001, EarthLink partnered with DirecPC to offer a two-way satellite Internet service.
 The company also introduced a fixed-IP DSL service for the SOHO business market.

 On June 10, 2002, EarthLink acquired PeoplePC, a low-priced dial-up ISP.

 EarthLink launched a VoIP phone service for broadband users called Unlimited Voice in April 2003.
 The company also released several free tools for its members to block spam, viruses, and spyware.